 There are quite a few factors to consider before selecting a staking pool to delegate your coins.

-In this lesson, we’ll explain matters when you choose a stake pool.
+In this article, we’ll explain matters when you choose a stake pool.

 A Proof of Stake (PoS) system relies on network participants to secure and validate transactions by staking (depositing) the blockchain network’s cryptocurrency.
 Like you learned in our article on how to start staking crypto, there are various ways to stake your crypto.
 Newbies to staking may be happiest staking on a cryptocurrency exchange or platform where the process is automated.
 They can also get a staking wallet to stake on their own in a stake pool in order to receive rewards in return for staking their coins.